vodolaz095/dashboard/README.md

 ***Endpoint sensor***

-Waits for incoming HTTP POST request from external scripts/applications to update value
+Waits for incoming HTTP POST request from external scripts/applications to update value.
+Incoming HTTP request should have `Token: ....` with value equal to the one in config.

+Consider dashboard application is running on `localhost:3000`.
 For config like this

 ```yaml